simongravelle/lammps-input-files/LiquidExfoliationGraphene/README.md

 ### Description

 The simulation consists of a nanoparticle made of multiple graphene layers in a box of water.
 A linear shear is imposed thanks to two moving walls.
-The shear rate of 1e10 1/s.
+With a shear rate of 1e10 1/s or higher, the layers separate from each other and the particle is exfoliated into multiple single layer particles.

 ![Algorithm schema](./LiquideExfoliationGraphene.jpeg)